shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-MySQL-Database-with-Python.md

 ```

 ### Store pandas dataframe as table in MySQL database
 Now onto writing the pandas dataframe to a table in an SQL database.
-The [`create_engine()`](https://docs.sqlalchemy.org/en/14/core/engines.html) function from the sqlalchemy package and pandas dataframe `to_sql()` method can be used to create a connection with an existing SQL database and then write the dataframe as a table.
+The [`create_engine()`](https://docs.sqlalchemy.org/en/14/core/engines.html) function from the sqlalchemy package is used to create a connection to an existing SQL databse, and the pandas dataframe [`to_sql()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html) method is then used to write the dataframe to an SQL table within the database specified.
+Notice that my connection is to a MySQL database; however, this function works with other SQL dialects as well.
 ```
 mysql_engine = create_engine('mysql+pymysql://root:' + password + '@localhost:3306/securities') # insert password to your own SQL server
 db_connection = mysql_engine.connect()